Methyl-TMA-2

 Methyl-TMA-2, or N-methyl-TMA-2, also known as N-methyl-2,4,5-trimethoxyamphetamine, is a drug of the phenethylamine, amphetamine, and DOx families.
 It is the N-methyl derivative of 2,4,5-trimethoxyamphetamine (TMA-2) as well as the α,N-dimethyl derivative of 2C-O (2,4,5-trimethoxyphenethylamine).

 Use and effects

 N-Methylation of psychedelic phenethylamines has invariably greatly reduced or eliminated their hallucinogenic activity.
 Examples of this include related compounds like Beatrice (N-methyl-DOM) and methyl-DOB (N-methyl-DOB), which at assessed doses appear to be inactive as psychedelics in humans.
-In accordance with the preceding findings, per Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), methyl-TMA-2 was inactive at doses of up to 120 mg.
-For comparison, the active dose range of TMA-2 is 20 to 40 mg.
+In accordance with the preceding findings, per Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), methyl-TMA-2 was inactive at doses of up to 120 mg orally.
+For comparison, the active dose range of TMA-2 is 20 to 40 mg orally.

 History

 Methyl-TMA-2 was first described in the scientific literature by at least 1984.
 It was subsequently described further by Shulgin in PiHKAL in 1991.